 Here are a couple of videos to help us remember the importance and the steps of going to Confession.

 RCIA meets every Thursday evening from 6:45 to 8:30 to study the Catholic Christian faith.
 Bring your Bible, your questions, and your friends.
 Potluck dinner begins at 6:45 pm, so bring your favorite dish and enjoy fellowship.
 All are welcome.

-CONFIRMATION & YOUTH GROUP: Classes will be offered Wednesday nights.
-If you haven’t registered yet, forms are available today following Mass or on Wednesday.
+CONFIRMATION & YOUTH GROUP: Classes are offered Wednesday nights.
+If you haven’t registered yet, forms are available following Mass or on Wednesday.
 We usually have supper at 6:45pm with classes starting at 7:00pm.
 We finish by 8:30pm.
 If you have questions, contact Tammy Teel.